olivialara/SAT-ACT-Analysis/README.md

 ![Participation vs. Scores for the ACT](images/scatter-ACT.png)
 ![Participation vs. Scores for the SAT](images/scatter-SAT.png)

-States that have SAT School Days also have greater overall participation.
+In addition, I have found that states that have SAT School Days also have greater overall participation.

 ## Recommendations